jamesdmorgan/vagrant-ansible-docker-swarm/README.md

     * This can be replaced when there are Ansible modules for managing swarm.

 ## Next steps
-* Start simple flask & nginx containers as services using v2 docker compose
+* Start collection of services to test the swarm
 * Add multiple overlay networks for front and backend
 * Investigate host / container monitoring
 * Investigate running shipyard for visualisation